Ever worry about your blogging strategy?

 But that’s the problem.
 You don’t actually have any evidence that you’re on the right track.

 What if you don't have the right blogging strategy?

-Ramsay starts of this article with a good point: the overall blogging strategy for a successful blog is not that complicated or difficult.
+Ramsay starts of his article with a good point: the overall blogging strategy for a successful blog is not that complicated or difficult.

-The key lies in being consistent and not getting distracted.
+The key is this: being consistent and not getting distracted.